-For FY 2013-14, DHE discourages governing boards from expending funds to create or update new program plans for state funded requests when state funding for capital projects is unlikely to be available.
-Governing boards and institution staff should continue to use their best judgment in determining when to create new or update obsolete program plans which anticipate using non-state fund sources.
+For FY 2014-15, DHE discourages governing boards from expending funds to create or update new program plans for previously submitted state funded requests, unless the underlying presumptions of the plans have changed significantly.
+Governing boards and institution staff should continue to use their best judgment in determining when to update obsolete program plans.

 The Commission will prioritize all approved projects submitted pursuant to the attached Instruction Manual for state funds.
 The Commission's priority list will be submitted directly to the CDC for consideration along with the Governor's statewide priority list.
-OSPB has indicated it will give preference to requests that meet the criteria listed on page 7 and 8 of the OSPB guidance (Appendix "I") but will not limit capital construction requests in FY 2013-14 to requests that meet these criteria.
+OSPB has indicated it will give preference to requests that meet the criteria listed on page 8 of the OSPB guidance (Appendix "I").
+As per OSPB guidance (page 7), DHE's submission to OSPB has been limited the top 20 CCHE prioritized projects.

-Finally, transfers outlined in SB09-228, Concerning an Increase in the Flexibility of the General Assembly to Determine the Appropriate Use of State Revenues, have been delayed by one year.
-SB12-168 has pushed out the initial transfer of an estimated \$40.4 million for capital construction from FY 2013-14 to FY2014-15 and is scheduled to continue until FY 2018-19.
+Finally, in the 2012 legislative session, transfers outlined in SB09-228, Concerning an Increase in the Flexibility of the General Assembly to Determine the Appropriate Use of State Revenues, were delayed by one year.
+SB12-168 pushed out the initial transfer of an estimated \$40.4 million for capital construction to FY2014-15 and is scheduled to continue until FY 2018-19.